 Emergence theory is contrasted with traditional materialist reductionistic approaches to scientific investigation and theorizing.
 Emergence is both an ontological and epistemological principle applied to the understanding of complex phenomena that can be clearly shown through scientific analysis to be non-reducible to nor fully or fundamentally understandable in terms of their constituent parts and underlying laws of those parts.
 The nature of such complex phenomena appears to be based instead on new organizational and relational laws that account for their ontological being and behavior.

-Given these assumptions, the proper epistemological principles must admit the emergence of new levels of order and causality as emerging from their underlying ontological base but not necessarily reducible to that base.
+Given these ontological assumptions underlying emergence theory, the proper epistemological principles must admit the emergence of new levels of order and causality as emerging from their underlying ontological base but not necessarily reducible to that base.
 This implies that the emergent order is in some sense transcendent of and independent of its underlying pre-emergent structure and dynamism, while at the same time remaining fully lawful with respect to its own nature and identity.

 This principle is not only true of a system as a whole but to individual system qualities.
 This is emphasized by the reductionist ideas of Samuel Alexander, an important British emergentist of the early 20th century.
 On the emergence of qualities, Alexander writes:

 Such is the account to be given of the meaning of quality as such.
 The higher quality emerges from the lower level of existence and has its roots therein, but it emerges therefrom, and it does not belong to that level, but constitutes its possessor a new order of existent with its special laws of behaviour. (p.46) — Samuel Alexander quoted in Timothy O’Connor et al., Emergent Properties by in Stanford Encyclopedia of Philosophy, 2012